numpy/numpy/doc/source/f2py/signature-file.rst

         <implicit map> := <typespec> ( <list of letters or range of letters> )

-      Implicit rules are used to deterimine the type specification of a variable (from the first-letter of its name) if the variable is not defined using ``<variable type declaration>``.
+      Implicit rules are used to determine the type specification of a variable (from the first-letter of its name) if the variable is not defined using ``<variable type declaration>``.
 Default implicit rule is given by